n-r-martin/noted/README.md

   <a name="installation"></a>

   ## How to Install
-  Clone the repository, run 'npm i' in the root direcotry, make sure you've started a local server (if running locally), and open the port in your broswer. ---> also deployed on Heroku
+  Clone the repository, run 'npm i' in the root direcotry, make sure you've started a local server (if running locally), and open the port in your broswer.
+You can also just use the [live version](https://ancient-woodland-71424.herokuapp.com/) of the app deployed on Heroku.
   <br />
   <br />

   <a name="usage"></a>

   ## Usage
   Just make you sure that if you've cloned the repo, to make sure you start a local server.
-If using the live application deployed on Heroku (link here), nothing to do besides start organizing your thoughts!
+If using the [live application](https://ancient-woodland-71424.herokuapp.com/), nothing to do besides start organizing your thoughts!
   <br />
   <br />